CRK-Rufaro/weather_app/README.md

 //Rufaro

 Open weather has updated its API, geolocating is now done independantly of fetching weather & forecasts, the project files have been updated to match that.

 The application has been unit and widget tested.

 The application is now responsive, dynamically adjusting to fit different screen sizes and orientations.

 The codemagic.yaml file includes a workflow that builds a simulator IOS app bundle.
-(Critical NB: An environment variable called API_KEY of the group API_KEYS needs to created for a .env to be dynamically generated during the codemagic build process).
+(Critical NB: An environment variable called API_KEY of the group API_KEYS needs to created for a .env file to be dynamically generated during the codemagic build process).

 This app bundle can be uploaded and used on appertise.io (https://appetize.io/) or similar services to test or view the application online.

-Similarly on a local machine, .env file with the apikey in the format WEATHER_API_KEY = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx";
+Similarly on a local machine a .env file with the apikey in the format WEATHER_API_KEY = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx";

 Needs to be present in the root directory of the project for the application to run.

 To obtain an API KEY
 visit: https://openweathermap.org

 //